cartesi/rollups/README.md

 ## Cartesi DApp Factory

-The Cartesi DApp Factory allows anyone to deploy Cartesi DApp contracts with a simple function call, costing less than 4% more gas than deploying the DApp contract directly.
+The Cartesi DApp Factory allows anyone to deploy Cartesi DApp contracts with a simple function call, costing only 3.5% more gas than deploying the DApp contract directly.
 It also provides greater convenience to the deployer, and security to users and validators, as they know the bytecode could not have been altered maliciously.

 ## Portals